JanneMattila/www/docs/_posts/2024/04/2024-04-01-appgw-and-dynamic-custom-rules.markdown

 {% include imageEmbed.html width="100%" height="100%" link="/assets/posts/2024/04/01/appgw-and-dynamic-custom-rules/loadtesting4.png" %}

 You can use testing to see how your rules are working and if you're getting alerts as expected.
+It literally takes 30 minutes to set up the test and run it.
+No excuses for not testing your setup!

 You can use
 [metrics](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-metrics)
 view to see how your Application Gateway has scaled during your testing: